Los Angeles Union Station: California High-Speed Rail

 Union Station is planned to be a major hub for the future California High-Speed Rail System.
 Upon completion, it is projected that passengers will be able to get from Union Station to the Salesforce Transit Center in the city of San Francisco in 2 hours and 40 minutes.

 As a part of its Master Plan, Metro studied how to best integrate tracks and platforms for high-speed trains arrival into Union Station.
 Options included an aerial structure above the existing platforms, an underground structure under Alameda Street, an underground structure under Vignes Street and an aerial structure east of Vignes.
 All plans include a new concourse for high-speed rail passengers and three platforms with six tracks.

 Since that time, the Link US project has resulted in changes to how High-Speed Rail (HSR) will be brought into Union Station.
 That project's Final Environmental Report (FEIR) released in June 2019 indicates that HSR will approach the station from the north, on tracks 3 thru 6, use rebuilt station platforms 2 and 3, then exit to the south onto a new viaduct over the El Monte Busway and Santa Ana Freeway, which curves east (over a rebuilt and relocated Commercial Street) to return to the existing rail corridor along the west bank of the Los Angeles River.
 Thus, only four tracks and two platforms at Union Station will be used for HSR, with the remaining six tracks being converted to thru status and using the new viaduct to be shared by Metrolink and Amtrak lines.
 Tracks 13 thru 15 will remain stubs, ending at the south side of the station.

-Construction on the run-through track is expected to start between 2023-2025 with a planned completion between 2028-2033.
+Construction on the run-through track is expected to start between 2023 and 2025 with a planned completion between 2028 and 2033.